Work Health Professionals

-From these we conduct audiometric testing, ear plug fit testing, WorkSafe health monitoring, spirometry, skin screening, noise surveys, air monitoring, drug and alcohol screening, vision screening and other medical assessments.
+From these we conduct audiometric testing, ear plug fit testing, health surveillance, spirometry, skin screening, noise surveys, air monitoring, drug and alcohol screening, vision screening and other medical assessments.

 We provide a range of WHS assessment services for mine sites and large construction project camp sites.